elephantrobotics/MarsCat-docs-en/page/9-questions.md

 When MarsCat is fully charged, the status LED of the charger turns green.
 It takes approximately 3 hours to fully charged MarsCat.

-**5.It can’t be charged, it still shows low charge after a long time charging**
+**5.It can't be charged, it still shows low charge after a long time charging**

 ①When charging, confirm that the charger display proper light, the charger should turn red.

 ②Check the charger plug and whether the charging pins on the belly is plugged in, or the charger is damaged.

 **6.How long does it take to fully charge, how long can MarsCat play with full power?**

-①It takes bout 3 hours for the battery to fully charge, 2 hours for active exercise and 3-4 hours for regular exercise
+①It takes about 3 hours for the battery to fully charge, 2 hours for active exercise and 3-4 hours for regular exercise.

 ②If the battery is not used for a long time, it may take more time to charge the battery.